pengtaoxie/pengtaoxie.github.io/index.md

 ## News
 * 2025/1.
 Received an NIH Maximizing Investigators' Research Award (MIRA) for Early Stage Investigators.
 Thanks, NIH!
 * 2025/1.
+One paper is accepted by NAACL.
+* 2025/1.
 One paper is accepted by IEEE Transactions on AI.
 * 2025/1.
 Continue to serve as Associate Editor for ACM Transactions on Computing for Healthcare.
 * 2024/12.
 One paper is accepted by Transactions on Machine Learning Research.